 Male sterilisation (vasectomy) is a permanent method of contraception that's carried out on a man.

 During a minor operation, the tubes that carry sperm from a man's testicles to the penis are cut, blocked or sealed with heat.
 It's usually carried out under local anaesthetic, and takes about 15 minutes.
-There is no know side effect on a mans hormones or pleasure from having a vasectomy.
+There is no known side effects on a man's hormones or pleasure from having a vasectomy.

 Female sterilisation involves an operation that permanently prevents a woman from being able to get pregnant.
 It's usually carried out under general anaesthetic, and involves blocking or sealing the fallopian tubes.
 This is more complicated than a vasectomy.

 For a vasectomy the lifetime failure rate is about 1 in 2,000.
 This means that 1 out of 2,000 men who are sterilised will get a woman pregnant during the rest of his lifetime.